alignalghii/alignalghii.github.io/aux-scripts/README.md

 ### Test framework

-Everything is orchestrated by a „big” bash-script.
+Everything is orchestrated by a „big” bash-script, [`unit-test-of-the-scripts.bash`](unit-test-of-the-scripts.bash).
+It bases also on the [folder structure convention](.).
 The feature scripts are executed upon test input data sourcefiles, and the produced actual results are compared with expectation files.
 Comparisons are done with `diff`.

 ```bash
 #!/bin/bash